-Deivis Nicolás Guzmán-Tordecilla has a nursing degree from Tecnologíca del Chocó University, Colombia.
+Previously, he obtained a nursing degree from Tecnologíca del Chocó University, Colombia.
 He has also been a recipient of the Young Researcher Fellowship.
-As a part of the fellowship, he worked on designing, implementing, and evaluating a cost-effective intervention that aimed to prevent high blood pressure amongst one of the most vulnerable communities of Chocó, Colombia.
-Also, Nicolás received a scholarship for an MPH from the Universidad de los Andes, Colombia.
+Nicolás received a scholarship for an MPH from the Universidad de los Andes, Colombia.
 His master’s thesis focused on conducting a mediation analysis using structural equation models to understand mechanisms that affect the pharmacological adherence to arterial hypertension in Colombia.

 Nicolás’s work has been published in journals such as The Bulletin of the World Health Organization and International Journal of Public Health.

 Alice Scaria Khan

 Alice Scaria Khan is pursuing her Ph.D. in Public Health at the University of the Western Cape, South Africa.
 She has earned two undergraduate degrees: in Computer Science from the University of Transkei, and in Food and Nutrition (cum laude) from the University of South Africa.
 She holds a master’s in Public Health Nutrition from the University of the Western Cape.